BrainSeek-Lab/Scaling-Equilibrium-Propagation-to-Deeper-Neural-Network-Architectures/README.md

 ---

-cite our work
+# Citation
+If you find this repository and code useful for your research, please use the following BibTex to cite our work

 ```
 @misc{scalingequilibriumpropagationdeeper,
       title={Scaling Equilibrium Propagation to Deeper Neural Network Architectures},
-      author={Sankar Vinayak Elayedam and Gopalakrishnan Srinivasan},
+      author={Sankar Vinayak E P and Gopalakrishnan Srinivasan},
       year={2025},
       eprint={2509.26003},
       archivePrefix={arXiv},